 - Wear Outfits that Make You Food Conscious

 - Change Up Your Hangouts

 1. Keep Your Workouts Goal Driven and Focused

-If you have a packed schedule, this first tip works in your favor: don’t try to stretch your workout into 60 minutes or more if you can accomplish it in 20, 30, or 45.
+If you have a packed schedule, this first tip works in your favor: don’t try to stretch your winter workout into 60 minutes or more if you can accomplish it in 20, 30, or 45.
 Lengthy exercise sessions that lack intention and focus aren’t as effective as shorter, more driven ones.
 If you’re likely to space out and stop watching your form halfway through a long workout, set your timer or watch for 20 minutes, power through your workout, and move on with your day.

 I know you’ve heard it before (maybe a couple of thousand times, even!), but it’s so important to stay hydrated throughout the day, whether you’re exercising that day or not.
 Sipping on water throughout the day every day can improve your focus, prevent headaches and constipation, keep you feeling fuller between meals and snacks, and help you to lose weight if that’s one of your goals.
 And, of course, when you are exercising, your water bottle is one of your best workout buddies.
 Avoid dehydration effects like exhaustion and joint pain by taking the time to drink water during your routine.

 If you’ve never explored foam roller benefits before, during, and after your workout, now is the time to try out a roller (and maybe some massage balls) of your own.
 They can help make your fitness routine more effective and relieve your aching muscles … and feel like a mini-massage if you’re sore or tight.
 Ahhhhhhh!